-With a passport, a pair of tennis shoes and a T-shirt, you can join one of the many mission trips heading to Mexico and help build homes in Reynosa.
+With a passport, a pair of tennis shoes and a T-shirt, you can join one of the many Outreaches heading to Mexico and help build homes in Reynosa.

 You will experience your faith in a way that will transform and change your life.
 It will bring perspective to your life and a new focus that you will bring back to your life and work.
 Bring your family!
-It will be a memory maker greater than your best vacation.
+It will be a memory-maker, greater than your best vacation.
 Putting your faith to action will speak volumes to your kids about your values and the truths of the gospel.
-Don't miss this trip, it is a life changer!
+Don't miss this Outreach; it is a life-changer!

 What are my next steps if I want to participate?